KirkMunro/TypePx/README.md

 (7).Days.FromNow
 (1).Week.Ago.InUtc
 # Use relative dates in practice
- Get-EventLog -LogName System -After ((2).Days.Ago)
+Get-EventLog -LogName System -After (2).Days.Ago
 # Perform a task a specific number of times
 $x = 10
-$x.Times{'Hello'}
-# Note that in PowerShell 3, you must include the script block in brackets
+# Note that in PowerShell 4 or later, the brackets are not necessary
 $x.Times({'Hello'})
 ######################
 # Fun with collections